jeremycherfas/user/pages/03.blog/sucking-up-the-podcasts-ive-listened-to/item.md

 As far as the information itself is concerned, I'm broadly happy with that too.
 Right now, each post contains the data supplied by the podcast to Overcast, untouched by human hand, and a link to the episode on Overcast.
 Ideally, when I have caught up, I would have time to add any notes I may have, and maybe even edit the official summary where I think it could use a clean-up.

-The other thing I need to do is work out how best to handle skipping an episode and deleting ones I have listened to.
+The other thing I need to do is work out how best to handle skipping an episode and deleting ones I have listen ed to.
 Currently, that's all manual.
 If I let Overcast handle it, the OPML file might be easier to use.

 The time spent, I regard as worth it, for two reasons.
 First, learning more about PHP and Grav (or about anything, for that matter) is always worthwhile.
-Secondly, even though manual steps are still needed, if I had to enter each podcast manually as I listened to it, I wouldn't.
+Secondly, even though manual steps are still needed, if I had to enter each podcast manually as I listen ed to it, I wouldn't.